flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 Unlike its competitor equipped with [256 MB of XDR DRAM](playstation-3#outside-cell-main-memory), there's 0 MB of external memory installed next to Xenon.
 That's right, a 100% decrease compared to the Japanese counterpart.

-Ok... let me rephrase that.
+Okay... let me rephrase that.
 On the motherboard, multiple chips provide a total of **512 MB of GDDR3 SDRAM**, but they are sitting next to the GPU, **not the CPU**.
 So... you probably guessed it.
 Just like the [original Xbox](xbox#memory-layout), Microsoft went for the **Unified Memory Architecture** (UMA) layout, where all components share the same RAM chips.
 This provides more flexibility in the amount of memory reserved for the CPU or GPU.
 However, a single point of access for various components means the far away components (like the CPU) will suffer higher latency compared to the hypothetical case where the CPU was given dedicated memory.
 This was duly noted by IBM and Microsoft engineers and subsequently tackled with the aforementioned L2 cache along with extra circuitry (which is explained in the 'Graphics' section).

 ![Xenon next to 'Xenos' (the GPU) guarding 256 MB of GDDR3, the remaining half is on the back.](photos/mem_path.jpg)